ssfdust/flask-sqlalchemy-stubs/README.rst

 Please check example directory.

-*Important*: you need to enable the plugin in your mypy config file
+*Important*: you need to enable the plugin in your mypy config file, **and pycharm doesn't support mypy plugin.**

 ::